poorsquinky/resume/resume.md

 #### Freelance Software Development
 Approached by a former employer with a specific and detailed development project

-* Independent development of a bespoke hybrid document management and CRM application using Python / Django, PostgreSQL and jQuery
+* Independent fullstack development of a bespoke hybrid document management and CRM application using Python / Django, PostgreSQL and jQuery
 * Carried the project from RFQ through design review to a fully packaged finished application stack
 * Fully documented and trained staff on the new system, and helped with